stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-And transform the returned descriptor set handles to the domain object:
+The returned handles are then transformed to the domain object:

 ```java
     ...